-A team will bring only two copies of the Portfolio and their tools to the Challenge event and, in addition, the working Rotating Base, if they so wish.
+A team will bring only two copies of the Portfolio and their tools to the Challenge event.

-At the start, a Challenge Kit is handed to the team containing the materials that the team is allowed to use.
+At the start, a Challenge Kit is handed to the team containing the only materials that the team is allowed to use.
 The team must build their device from scratch using their portfolio work to guide them.
-The Challenge kit has the same materials as in the workshop kit materials (except for the smaller kits) plus another 2 of 20cc syringes, extra tubing and glue sticks.
+The Challenge kit has the same materials as in the workshop kit materials (except for the Lifter and Rotating Platform kits) plus another 2 of 20cc syringes, extra tubing and glue sticks.